 Contact aBTNY faculty research instructorthat you are interested in researching with to discuss the research opportunity and plan your research project.
 During this step, you will identify the project title, hypothesis, description of research methods, and number of hours for the semester.

-Darcy will send you the research application as a DocuSign form to complete.
+You will receive a research application as a DocuSign form to complete.
 You must complete all of the required fields and sign it, then the document will be emailed to your research instructor to comment and sign.

 In the meantime,duringopen registrationUse Scheduling Assistant to register for BTNY 29800 or BTNY 49800 with the Course Reference Number (CRN) assigned to your research instructor (CRN is available inmyPurdue> Look Up Classes); you will need to request an override for permission from department.
 Please comment with the number of credits you are planning to complete.
 (This process is not available during preregistration)

-Once your application is approved by the department undergraduate chair, your application will be sent to Darcy to be filed.
-Darcy will approve your override request to register and you need to confirm your registration in Scheduling Assistant.
+Once your application is approved by the department undergraduate chair, your override request to register will be approved and you need to confirm your registration in Scheduling Assistant.
 IF YOU ARE COMPLETING MORE THAN ONE RESEARCH CREDIT, you will need to adjust the number of registered credits.
 Here are instructions on how to adjust your credits:https://www.youtube.com/watch?v=hYvXSCEVXx8

 For an in-depth description of the Botany and Plant Pathology faculty research areas, click here.